Start date: 14 June 2021

 Course code: N/A

+It is planned to hold this popular course again to satisfy demand - please click on the "Enquire Now" link to register your interest and be notified once dates are tied down.
 This 5 half-day introductory Digital Design Fundamentals course is a re-run of the course held twice in 2020 as an interactive remote learning course, with a maximum of 10 participants to maintain high quality training.

 This course develops in each participant a "how to do" skill applied to Digital Design.
 This style uses a lecture/presentation based explanation followed by extensive use of hands-on design and coding practice.
 This method of teaching has been tried and honed over many years of teaching these topics.